MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantineTag.md

 ### -OrganizationBrandingEnabled
 The OrganizationBrandingEnabled parameter enables or disables organization branding in the end-user quarantine notification messages.
 Valid values are:

-- $true:
+- $true: Organization branding is enabled.
+The default Microsoft logo that's used in end-user spam notifications is replaced by your custom logo.
+Before you do this, you need to follow the instructions in [Customize the Microsoft 365 theme for your organization](https://docs.microsoft.com/microsoft-365/admin/setup/customize-your-organization-theme) to upload your custom logo.

 - $false: Organization branding is disabled.
+The default Microsoft logo is used in end-user spam notifications.
+This is the default value.

-This setting is meaningful only on the built-in quarantine tag named GlobalDefaultTag (global settings).
+This setting is meaningful only in the built-in quarantine tag named GlobalDefaultTag.
+To access this quarantine tag, start your command with the following syntax: `Get-QuarantineTag -QuarantineTagType GlobalQuarantineTag | Set-QuarantineTag ...`.

 ```yaml
 Type: Boolean